robert/robert.github.com/_posts/2019-12-14-pfab4-exception-handling-dealing-with-failure.md

     print("Exception throw: " + e)
     print("Response does not contain an ID!")
     id = None

+process_data(id)
+# ...
 ```

 In words, this code snippet means "attempt to execute the code in the `try` block.
 If any of that code throws a `KeyError`, don't blow up the program.
 Instead, execute the code in the `except` block, and then continue as normal."
 This allows us to attempt to retrieve the `id` key from the `response` dictionary, but to continue executing the program as normal if it is not there.

+Let's look in more detail at the `except KeyError` line. `KeyError` is a *class* that is built in to Python (many other languages take a similar approach).
+It is a *sub-class* of another built-in Python class called `Exception`.
+The effect of the `except KeyError` line is to catch any exception that is either a `KeyError` or a sub-class of `KeyError`.
+This specificity allows you to write code that handles some types of exceptions, but not others.

-`KeyError` is an exception *class*, and the `except KeyError` block will catch any exception that is either a `KeyError` or a sub-class of `KeyError`.
-That said, if you're not familiar with classes then you can still use `except` blocks with skill and flair.
-The two most common ways in which you might see this behavior used are:
+If you're not familiar with classes and sub-classes then you can still use `except` blocks with skill and flair by remembering a few simple patterns.
+The three most common ways in which you see `except` blocks used are:

+1. By writing `except KeyError` to catch a specific type of error (as in our example)
 1. By writing `except Exception` to catch *all* exceptions (since all exceptions are a sub-class of `Exception`)
 2. A library might have all of its exceptions descend from a common exception class (like `mylibrary.Exception`).
 This allows users of the library to write `except mylibrry.Exception` to catch all the specialized types of error raised by that library.
 We'll see why this can be useful later.

 Michael makes extensive use of exception handling in his program, because he wants his data-collection program to run and collect data forever, or at least until he manually cancels it.
-If an exception is thrown while his program is running then he generally doesn't want it to explode.
+If an exception is thrown while his program is running then he generally doesn't want his program to explode.
 Instead he wants it to *catch* the exception, print out an error message to help with debugging, and continue running.

 This is in principle a very sensible idea.
 It would be very annoying if Michael missed out on several days-worth of data because a request to Google Maps randomly failed for some transient reason that he didn't notice.
-By catching exceptions Michael allows his program to recover from problems like this and to continue its work.
+Catching exceptions allows Michael's program to recover from intermittent problems like this and to continue its work.

 Catching exceptions might sound like an always-amazing idea.
 Surely it's always best to stop your program from catching fire?
 However, errors are often invaluable feedback that something is wrong with your code that you need to pay attention to.
-This week we're going to look at two common exception handling mistakes: suppressing errors too aggressively, and catching too many types of error.
+This week we're going to look at two common exception handling mistakes: *suppressing* errors too liberally, and catching too many classes of error.

-## Handle with care
+## 1. Handle with care

 Michael's program contains a function called `Database#add_data`.
 It is particularly zealous in its handling of exceptions: